jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 A common philosophy unites people with a shared understanding of right and wrong.
 Only when united with the same "ruling philosophy" does a community think of the same big picture and "play the game" together.
 There are always plenty of philosophies to choose from.
 The player god—we, collectively—must pick one that empowers its members to solve real-life problems using modern technology.
 Only then will society live a good life.

 It's easy to see technology change.
 Installing a sewer, damming a river, building a road, is very obvious.
 But we can't see philosophy change so easily; because it's our minds that evolve to believe in a new way of thinking.

-Astronauts often say how life-changing it is to see Earth as nothing but a green and blue dot in space.
-When orbiting the Moon, Jim Lovell remembers with a childish grin, "I covered up everything I knew with my thumb."
-However, we can't yet travel to the Moon to rethink human affairs on Earth.
-For now, Playing Anno 1800 or Civilization 6 is the best way to give yourself a boost when rethinking your current ruling philosophy.

 When you play a computer game, you'll see every ruling philosophy is temporary.
 You'll understand this because you'll experience first-hand that each civilization lasts many generations.
 Every person in the game, and therefore in real life, is always working to bring on the next era.
 Thus, just as a sailboat is a stepping stone to a steamship, every person's philosophical beliefs are a stepping stone to something better.